Skip to main content

 1. The Twelve-Factor Configuration Rule

 In Day 23 (Logging), we introduced the Twelve-Factor App methodology.
-Factor III is strictly about Config.
+Factor III is strictly dedicated to Configuration Management.

 2. The Primitive Layer: os.environ

 Python accesses the underlying Operating System's environment variables through the built-in os module.
-However, there is a critical distinction between accessing it like a dictionary and using the get() method.
+However, there is a critical distinction between accessing it as a strict dictionary versus using the safe get() method.

 import os